outcastdreamer/Python_Notes/README.md

 #Python subsitutes the string value of the variable in the back-end for us.
 ```

+    This is a text
+    this is a text
+    This is a text
+    This is a text. this is an another text

 ```python
 #center() function : Takes two parameters and one arguement (Meaning only one parameter is compulsory to be filled inside the paranthesis)